Transitioning from Applets to Apps

 .
 Publishing an app version makes it available to authorized users and ensures that it can no longer be modified.

 option.
-In that case, the generated app version will only be accessible by the app developers (that is, the original app author and any users added via dx add developers
+The generated app version will only be accessible by the app developers, that is the original app author and any users added via dx add developers

 argument.

 Similarly to applets, each app version receives a unique id of the form app-xxxx.
-It is also accessible via the "app-name/version" scheme, i.e. app-cci-bwa/1.0.0, which cannot be changed once that app version is published.
+It is also accessible via the "app-name/version" scheme, for example, app-cci-bwa/1.0.0, which cannot be changed once that app version is published.

 .
-Therefore, users who launch apps have a choice of whether to use the default version (by doing dx run app-cci-bwa
+Users who launch apps have a choice of whether to use the default version (by doing dx run app-cci-bwa

 ) or to use a specific version (by doing dx run app-cci-bwa/1.0.0